houstontu0/csc3310-game/README.md

 ## How to play
 Make sure you have [Rust](https://www.rust-lang.org) and [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.
 - Fork this repo into your desired directory
-- To play this game, run
+- To play this game, run:
 ```
 cargo run
 ```